-17. Create a waterfall
+18. Create a waterfall

-20. Coastal pool landscaping
+21. Coastal pool landscaping

-You don’t have to plant hedges and bushes to create a beautiful pool area – this space is proof!
-Fill any gaps around the border of your pool with white pebbles and plant small hardy shrubs like succulents.
-And then add in big pots with your favourite outdoor plants.
+You don’t have to plant hedges and bushes to create a beautiful pool area.
+Simply fill any gaps around the border of your pool with white pebbles and plant small hardy shrubs like succulents.
+Then add in big, rustic pots with your favourite outdoor plants.
 And when it comes to creating a nice area to sit, go Boho and use rattan chairs, natural baskets and a bamboo umbrella.

-22. Luxury pool landscaping
+23. Luxury pool landscaping